About UTeach

 Marie previously worked for the Engineer Your World program developed by UTeach Engineering, which provides high school engineering courses and professional development to educators nationwide.
 She led outreach efforts for the program, managed their social media platforms, and acted as the Salesforce Administrator for the team.

-Jason is the Teacher Support Specialist for UTeach Computer Science.
+Jason Slabodsky is the Lead Teacher Support Specialist for UTeach Computer Science.
 He designs and facilitates teacher professional development workshops and provides year-round support for computer science teachers using the UTeach CS curriculum.

 In 2016, Jason’s AP Computer Science Principles class designed an app to tackle issues of food waste and student hunger in their community.
 Their app, MOESY, allowed local restaurants in Brooklyn to repurpose leftover food into dinners for students.
 As a result, Jason’s students were named the Samsung Solve for Tomorrow National Champions, earning a grand prize of $150,000 in technology for their school.